newatoms/beta/projects/newpitch/pitch.md

-# How collaborating helps you understand the world

 ## Goal

 To reach returning readers who could hire us, work for us or share our content with those who could